ImanNazirah/my-app/README.md

 ## To run Angular application

-Run `ng serve --proxy-config proxy.conf.json` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.